-A Senior Fellow at the Law School’s Center for the Study of Dispute Resolution, Professor Lee is included in the roster of neutrals for the Court of Arbitration for Sport (Mediators List), the International Centre for Dispute Resolution, the Korean Commercial Arbitration Board, USA Track & Field, the U.S. District Court for the Eastern District of Missouri, the University of Missouri Campus Mediation Service, and the World Intellectual Property Organization (WIPO).
+A Senior Fellow at the Law School’s Center for the Study of Dispute Resolution, Professor Lee is included in the roster of neutrals for the Court of Arbitration for Sport (Mediators List), the International Centre for Dispute Resolution, the Korean Commercial Arbitration Board, USA Track & Field, the University of Missouri Campus Mediation Service, and the World Intellectual Property Organization (WIPO).
 He has written a number of decisions as a panelist in domain name disputes administered by WIPO.
 Professor Lee also issued “Expert Determinations” relating to applications filed under ICANN’s new gTLD application program.

-Professor Lee is a member of the planning committee of the East Asian Law and Society Collaborative Research Network (within the Law and Society Association), the National Sports Law Institute, and the Sports Lawyers Association.
+Professor Lee is a member of the planning committee of the East Asian Law and Society Collaborative Research Network (within the Law and Society Association), and the Sports Lawyers Association.
 He was previously a member of the training committee of Mediators Beyond Borders.